 Our paper shredder testing is divided across four different metrics:

 Noise (10% weighting)

 Max Mutter and Steven Tata have been leading GearLab's office product testing since 2016.
 So far, they've gotten their hands on well over 100 home office products, from the best printers to Chromebooks and office chairs to shredders.
 The unique experience of testing small office products while working in a small office grants Max and Steven a clear perspective on which models really work and the best way to meet the various needs of a small office.
 Hayley Thomas is our most recent addition to this team and has been testing products for GearLab since 2019.
 All three of these testers consider every office product they test through the lens of a home user and are thus quite familiar with that landscape.

 Analysis and Test Results

-With all of the new and sophisticated ways that our personal information can be compromised digitally, it is easy to forget that information still exists on physical sheets of paper that can be stolen the old fashioned way.
-In fact, there is no law against searching through trash that has been left outside a home to be collected (see 1988 case of California vs. Greenwood).
-So if you have any documents that could help a potential identity thief, getting a good paper shredder is a worthwhile investment.
+With all of the new and sophisticated ways that our personal information can be compromised online, it is easy to forget that sensitive details on physical sheets of paper can still be stolen the old-fashioned way.
+If you need to dispose of any physical documents that could tempt an identity thief, a good paper shredder is a worthwhile investment.